Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-A two-second infrared sensor video clip submitted by U.S. Africa Command to AARO depicts a small, indistinct area of contrast moving across the sensor field-of-view near Djibouti in 2025.
-No oral or written description was provided by the reporter, and no analytical conclusion has been reached.
-The footage is looped for viewing purposes and remains officially unresolved.
+A two-second infrared sensor video submitted by US Africa Command (AFRICOM) to AARO depicting a small, indistinct area of contrast moving across the sensor field-of-view near Djibouti in 2025.
+No oral or written description was provided by the original reporter, and no analytical conclusions have been drawn.
+The footage is classified as an unresolved UAP report.

 65_HS1-101634279_100-DE-18221_Serial_844

-An FBI office memorandum dated April 17, 1958, from Special Agent Robert Ross Reynolds to the SAC Detroit office, documents a telephonic UFO report from a Detroit civilian named David Weaver.
-Weaver described observing a circular object with a crystal-type dome that reflected light, traveling northward over Detroit.
-The memo recommends forwarding the information to Air Force authorities.
+An FBI office memorandum dated April 17, 1958, documents a telephonic report from Detroit resident David Weaver who claimed to observe a circular object with a crystal-type dome reflecting light traveling northward over Detroit.
+The memo, authored by SA Robert Ross Reynolds, summarizes Weaver's account and recommends forwarding the information to Air Force authorities.

 65_HS1-834228961_62-HQ-83894_Serial_220